abinit/abinit/doc/tutorial/paw1.md

 ###3.b.
 Convergence with respect to ecut in the PAW case###

 Use the same input files as in section **1.a**.
-Again, modify the last line of `tpaw1_2.files`, replacing the `6c.pspnc` file by `6c.lda.atompaw`.
+Again, modify the last line of *tpaw1_2.files*, replacing the *6c.pspnc* file by *6c.lda.atompaw*.
-Run ABINIT again and open the output file.
+Run the code again and open the output file.
 You should obtain the values:

     etotal1  -1.1474828697E+01
     etotal2  -1.1518675625E+01